GFA-spec/GFA-spec/GFA1.md

 The purpose of the GFA format is to capture sequence graphs as the product of an assembly, a representation of variation in genomes, splice graphs in genes, or even overlap between reads from long-read sequencing technology.

 The GFA format is a tab-delimited text format for describing a set of sequences and their overlap.
 The text is encoded in UTF-8 but is not allowed to use a codepoint value higher than 127.
 The first field of the line identifies the type of the line.
 Header lines start with `H`.
 Segment lines start with `S`.
 Link lines start with `L`.
+Jump lines (since v1.2) start with `J`.
 A containment line starts with `C`.
 A path line starts with `P`.
+Walk lines (since v1.1) start with `W`.

 ## Terminology

 + **Segment**: a continuous sequence or subsequence.
 + **Link**: an overlap between two segments.
 Each link is from the end of one segment to the beginning of another segment.
 The link stores the orientation of each segment and the amount of basepairs overlapping.
++  **Jump**: (since v1.2) a connection between two oriented segments.
+Similar to link, but does not imply a direct adjacency between the segments, instead providing an estimated distance between the segments.
+Main use case is to specify segment relations across assembly gaps.
 + **Containment**: an overlap between two segments where one is contained in the other.
-+ **Path** or **Walk**: an ordered list of oriented segments, where each consecutive pair of oriented segments are supported by a link record.
++ **Path**: an ordered list of oriented segments, where each consecutive pair of oriented segments is supported by a link or a jump record.
++ **Walk**: (since v1.1) an ordered list of oriented segments, intended for pangenome use cases.
+Each consecutive pair of oriented segments must correspond to a 0-overlap link record.

 ## Line structure